Billionaire hedge fund manager Cohen agrees to buy Mets - WHIZ News

 The team announced the agreement on Monday.
 The deal is subject to the approval of Major League Baseball owners.

-Sportico reported Cohen will own 95% of the team, with the rest staying with the Wilpon and Katz families.
-The deal reportedly values the franchise at about $2.4 billion.
+A Cohen entity would control 95% of the team, with the Wilpon and Katz families retaining the rest.
+The deal values the franchise at $2.4 billion to $2.5 billion.

 Former major league star Alex Rodriguez and fiancee Jennifer Lopez also attempted to buy the team, but they dropped out of the bidding last month.